pramnora/emacs/README.md

 > sudo apt install emacs

-...next, I was asked for an admin password; which I subsequently entered.
+...next, I was asked for an admin password; which I subsequently entered;
-Then, the installation started happenning...; at one point I was asked if it's ok to use up memory space...to which I simply typed: y, meaning, yes;
+then, the installation started happenning...;
+at one point I was asked if it's ok to use up memory space...to which I simply typed: y, meaning, yes;
-and, so the rest of the installation continued...until when the installation finished.
+and, so the rest of the installation continued...until when the installation was finally all done.

-Finally, I was greeted with the Emacs window.
+Once Emacs software had already been fully installed...I was greeted with the Emacs UI/User Interface window;
+which has File menu at the top/along with other options.

-I tried using the menu to create first text files(.txt);
+I tried using the menu to create first text files(.txt)...which display as being just plain ordinary text;
 and, then, (.html) files...inside of the HTML file code syntax highlighting works.

 At one point I tried clicking on the menu option which said use Calculator;